LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The ambient temperature is set to *$\mu_{trev}$=21.0$^{\circ}$* in the measurement runs and thus corresponds to the same conditions as in the *Background-Noise* chapter \ref{sensor-characterisation-background-noise} setup.

 The figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} shows this updated measurement setup with the added components.
-To control the linear axis, an additional motion controller of the type *SKR-Pico* placed outside the temperature chamber is required, which can be controlled via a network interface.
+To control the linear axis an additional motion controller of the type *SKR-Pico* placed outside the temperature chamber is required, which can be controlled via a network interface.

 ### Measurement Setup